Registration/Approbation( Kenntnisprufung) Exam Experience of our course participant

 Then we had loads of simulations on the Equivalence Exam (for Approbation).
 This is conducted by serving Professors and HODs which really helped me in cracking the exam.
 However, a great deal of effort and hard work are to be added from our side as well.

 But, please note that German language skills alone are not enough to obtain a PG position here.
 So, the cultural integration module also played a crucial part in my journey where we had many workshops and classes on basic manners and behavior in a highly advanced and multicultural society.
-Training which also includes focus on body language and communication triggers, Self-confidence and assurance in a foreign community.
-PGMP is not standard class-room type training but is tailor made to suit the needs to each participant.
+Training which also includes focuses on body language and communication triggers, Self-confidence and assurance in a foreign community.
+PGMP is not standard classroom type training but is tailor-made to suit the needs to each participant.

 6. How is your life in Germany?
 Don’t you feel homesick in a foreign culture speaking a different language?

 I meet and associate with people not only from Germany but also from various other countries.
 It’s a multicultural society.
 Moreover, I also had other doctors from India in my PGMP batch which made life easier in the beginning.
 And since I had decent German language skills on my arrival here, it was relatively easy to interact with the locals.
 I stayed in an apartment which was shared by doctors from other foreign countries as well.
 Basically, Doctors are a respected lot here.
 It does take some time to adapt, but nevertheless, I found it exciting.
 Through all this, I was in regular touch with family and friends back in India through Skype/Facebook etc.

 7. What are the qualities needed in your opinion, to be successful in Germany?

 I believe a strong determination and focus.
 Patience is also very important because some legal procedures can take time.
 The support system of the PGMP made many things easier and the transition seamless.

 8. Can you please brief a little on the format of Specialist Training in Germany?